 HTTP 301 and HTTP 308 redirects are server-side redirects.
 When a browser makes an HTTP request to the web server, the server responds with a status code and proceeds to redirect the client to the new page.
 This entire process usually takes only a fraction of a second and tends to go relatively unnoticed.

 Server-side redirects are not the only options when it comes to permanent redirects.
 There are also client-side redirects.
 As their name implies, client-side redirects tell the client’s browser to redirect to the new page.

 A 301 redirect is a permanent redirect that takes visitors and search engine bots to a new URL when the old one is no longer active or accessible.

 A 301 effectively tells the visitor’s browser that the page has permanently moved.
 When a visitor attempts to access the original URL, their browser makes an HTTP request to the web server, which then delivers an HTTP status code.
 The number 301 refers to the HTTP response status code of the source page and indicates that the requested page has been moved to another URL.

 When a search engine crawler encounters a 301 redirect, it makes a note to remove the old URL from its index.
 It also “reads” the page it has been redirected to and determines whether it’s a good fit for the initial query.
-While a redirect indicates that the new URL should be the one that appears in search results, it does not guarantee that it will rank for the same keywords as the redirected URL.
+While a redirect indicates the new URL should be the one that appears in search results, it doesn’t guarantee that it will rank for the same keywords as the redirected URL.

 How does it work?